Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

-[writeup](https://ctf.0xff.re/2023/fcsc-2023/picasso) on this, but I still want to writeup it because I liked the challenge and even though my solution is kind of overengineered compared to the one of `face0xff`, I really enjoyed writing the solver algorithm for the first puzzle (and my way of solving the last puzzle was ... experimental to says the least).
+[writeup](https://ctf.0xff.re/2023/fcsc-2023/picasso) on this, but I still want to writeup it because I liked the challenge and even though my solution is kind of overengineered compared to the one of `face0xff`, I really enjoyed writing the solver algorithm for the first puzzle so here you go.

 {{< image src="/picasso/meme.jpg" style="border-radius: 8px;" >}}